 As you work across the wooden spoons it will gather and spin, looking like angel hair.
 It's pretty mesmerizing and really fun to do!

 Once it looks like you have enough to create 6 small garnishes, collect a small mass, and gently shape it into a round ball.
-Try not to handle them too much or it will stick together and lose its delicate design.
+Try not to handle them too much or they will stick together and lose their delicate design.

 Storing the Spun Sugar Garnishes